mgnfy-view/the-knights-quest/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 You can use the arrow keys to move left and right.
 Press the spacebar to jump and x to shoot fire balls.
 Fire balls can destroy tiles (red blocks) as well as scaffolds (purple blocks).
 Water elevators allow you to climb greater heights.
-Collect as many coins as possible on your quest!
+Collect all the coins to make the knight happy!

 Here are some in-game screenshots